 Sadly they’re only now doing this for the tourist photos but if you wait a little while further down the lake there’s the real fishermen with their newer nets, but still using the same rowing technique.
 Photograph the activities on the lake at any time of day for gorgeous light, reflections and to capture a moment in time in such a beautiful location.

-As mentioned in my diary post the other day, Myanmar’s beaches are a hidden gem.
+As mentioned in blog about Myanmar beaches, they are a hidden gem.
 Watch every changing colours drop below the horizon during sunset, have fun with silhouettes in the ember glow and make the most of the magical landscape in front of you.
 Check out Ngapali for these coconut tree characters, Maungmagan Beach, Paradise Beach and many others on the Dawei Penninsula.